Your room size is one of the factors you have to consider when shopping for an electric heater.

 Convection space heaters have a heating element in either a coil, an electric wire, or even diathermic oil.
 Air currents continuously circulate through the heater and across the room.
 As the heated air leaves the heater and spreads across the room, fresh cold air currents replace the warmed air.

-Oil-filled radiators form the perfect example of space heaters that operate using the convection method.
+Oil-filled heaters form the perfect example of space heaters that operate using the convection method.
 Some brands of convection space heaters have inbuilt fans to maximize the distribution of heat.

 Infrared space heaters use infrared radiation to directly warm objects in a room.
 The heaters deliver a pleasant form of warmth instantly in areas where they are used.
 Infrared heaters are ideal for use indoors because they do not dry up the air like other heaters.